Nils Blommér

-Nils Blommér, born Nils Johan Olsson (12 June 1816 – 1 February 1853) was a Swedish painter.
+Nils Blommér, born Nils Johan Olsson (12 June 1816 – 1 February 1853) was a Swedish painter and educator.
 His middle name is sometimes given as Jakob.

 Biography

 He was born to the schoolteacher, Anders Olsson, and his wife, Elsa née Jakobsdotter, in Blommeröd, a village in the Diocese of Lund.

 He started his career as an apprentice to Magnus Körner in Lund then, in 1839, enrolled at the Royal Swedish Academy of Fine Arts.
 In 1847, he received a generous scholarship that enabled him to go to Paris, where he studied with Léon Cogniet.
 It was there he adopted the name "Blommér", after his birthplace.
-Later, he came under the influence of the Neo-Romantics, such as Erik Gustaf Geijer, Per Daniel Amadeus Atterbom and Erik Johan Stagnelius.
+Later, he came under the influence of the neo-romantics, such as Erik Gustaf Geijer, Per Daniel Amadeus Atterbom and Erik Johan Stagnelius.
 He also drew inspiration from Swedish folk songs and the folklore motifs of the Austrian painter, Moritz von Schwind.
 He firmly believed that nature had an inherent soul; symbolized by folk characters.